limpyd/redis-limpyd-jobs/README.md

 ## Final words

-- you can see a full example in `example.py`
+- you can see a full example in `example.py` (in the source, not in the installed package)
 - to use `limpyd_jobs` models on your own redis database instead of the default one (`localhost:6379:db=0`), simply use the `use_database` method of the main model:

     ```python